Alpha-CubeSat/Alpha-Cubesat-Ground-Clojure/README.md

 ## Dependencies
 - Java version >= 8
 - Leiningen, a build tool for Clojure. https://leiningen.org/ has instructions for installation.
+Another helpful link: https://purelyfunctional.tv/guide/how-to-install-clojure/
 - NPM, javascript package manager: https://www.npmjs.com/get-npm
-- React: `npm install react`
+- React: `npm install react` (may need to use `sudo npm install react`)
-- ReactDOM: `npm install react-dom`
+- ReactDOM: `npm install react-dom` (may need to use `sudo npm install react-dom`)
 - All other dependencies (such as Clojure/script libraries) will be handled by Leiningen when building

 ## Setting up Alpha Ground Station for Development, Running in Development Mode